Sean Lennon: Performance

-After the folding of Grand Royal Records in 2001, Lennon signed with Capitol Records, yet afterwards no solo material surfaced until February 2006, when "Dead Meat" was released as the first single from his new album, Friendly Fire.
+After the folding of Grand Royal Records in 2001, Lennon signed with Capitol Records, yet no solo material surfaced until February 2006, when "Dead Meat" was released as the first single from his new album, Friendly Fire.
 A promotional trailer for the CD/DVD package of Friendly Fire was leaked online in early 2006.
 The trailer featured scenes from the film version of the album, a DVD of music videos comprised into a film.
-The videos were actually screen tests for Coin Locker Babies, another project on which Lennon is working which became a cinematic counterpart to his new album.
+The videos were actually screen tests for Coin Locker Babies, another project on which Lennon was working which became a cinematic counterpart to his new album.

 Friendly Fire was released in October 2006.
 The theme of the album is love and betrayal, and it is dedicated to the memory of a close friend who died.
 The night the album was released, Lennon made his first major television appearance in five years, performing "Dead Meat" live on the Late Show with David Letterman.
 Lennon has since appeared on Late Night with Conan O'Brien and The Sharon Osbourne Show.
 When questioned about the eight-year gap between solo albums in interviews, Lennon said that he did not feel like a solo artist during those years and that he wanted to experience music anonymously without the spotlight on him and his girlfriend.

 Since the release of Friendly Fire, Lennon has toured extensively around the world and while in France, he remixed his song "Parachute" in collaboration with French artist -M-.
 The remix is titled "L'éclipse" and was featured as a bonus track on the French release of Friendly Fire, while the single "Dead Meat" was featured in an episode of the TV drama True Blood.

 With the release of new material and subsequent touring Lennon launched a website featuring music, videos, and a forum for his fans.
 Various members of the forum have created a fan-made cover album titled Truth Mask Replica.